TedHusted/awake/awake.md/awake.md

 “Wheelchair?” asks Lieutenant Callahan.
 “Is this one of your tangents, Tate?”

-Calmly, Tate looked Callahan in his green Irish eyes.
+Calmly, Tate looks Callahan in his green Irish eyes.
 “His boss, Elena Vargas, uses a wheelchair.
 The night of Brent’s crash, Elena Vargas was tossed into an endless pool by her very high-end wheelchair.”

 “Endless pool?”